-- Proprioceptive Neuromuscular Facilitation (PNF): This is a contract relax method and a good style to use pre- workout to increase mobility for movements, such as the barbell back squat.
+- Proprioceptive Neuromuscular Facilitation (PNF): This is a contract relax method and a good style to use pre- workout to increase mobility for movement.
 The effects of PNF stretching can last for 4-6 hours.
 This version does not decrease blood flow to the muscle as static stretching does and creates rapid flexibility.

 - Dynamic Stretching: This version uses momentum to force the muscle into further extension.
 Movements such as knee raises, or high leg kicks.
 This is also a great pre-workout stretch as it excites as well as warms up the muscle for activity.